- Chapter 25 -

 "IT'S AGAINST OUR POLICY"

-Every business or organization must establish certain policies.
+very business or organization must establish certain policies.
 These are simply rules to guide the behavior of the people involved, so that a consistent direction can be maintained, and the goals of the organization most easily achieved.
 Clearly, people up and down the line of authority cannot make their own rules as they go along, or else problems would result.
-Any intelligent person can see the value of policy-making. overcome obstacles, overcoming barriers, override, overide objection, against the policy, object, policies
+Any intelligent person can see the value of policy-making.

 Having said this, I would like to submit the following statement: You and I do not always have to let our lives be controlled by other people's policies.